Muschamp Rd

 My Basic Social Policy Strategy

 I start with Liberty, then Citizenship, then Collective Rule.
 That gives me a free worker and a free settler.
 Eventually I complete Liberty and get a free Great Person.
 I always take an Engineer and rush build a Wonder such as the Oracle or more likely the Hagia Sophia.
 After Liberty is complete I open up Patronage and take both the first two policies.
 I then often open up another policy tree, lately Rationalism and ultimately Freedom.
 I also like Order, but generally Freedom opens up sooner and is too tempting to pass up.
-Peaceful victories through culture are possibly but difficult, completing five tech trees is rarely accomplished before time runs out or an opponent wins.
+Peaceful victories through culture are possibly but difficult, completing five social policy trees is rarely accomplished before time runs out or an opponent wins.
 Diplomatic victories and defeats may be the most common in games that do not get abandoned.

 The Best Civilizations